During your last few weeks and days of life, there are ways to manage the symptoms you might have.

 Palliative care and controlling symptoms

-When people are asked about dying, most say that what they want is a peaceful and pain free death.
+When people are asked about dying, most say that they want a peaceful and pain free death.
 And this is usually possible with the right care and treatment.
 This makes the thought of death far less frightening.

 - specialist doctors and nurses